 To some, punk rock is about fucking up the system.
 To others, punk rock is all about embracing the DIY ethos.
 And to many, punk rock is just a style of music and the associated fashion or lifestyle.
 My punk rock has always been about justice and doing what’s right… this is what leads to fucking up the system at times and embracing an ethos that refuses to let you compromise what you believe in.
 The music, fashion, and style are just how this it is expressed to the masses.
 And to this end, Guitar Wolf’s message to Ace is pure punk rock.
 In essence, what Guitar Wolf is saying here is: “Fuck what this culture thinks.
 Fuck what this world thinks.
 You go ahead and love whom you love and tell anyone standing in your way to ‘Fuck off!’
 Gender is a construct.
 We’re all people and we can’t compromise what we feel in order to fall into some mold that we’re supposed to fit in according to the societal norms of our day.”

 The message here is to be honest to love and honest to yourself.
-And what is more punk rock than better exactly who you are and not conforming no matter what people think?
+And what is more punk rock than being exactly who you are and not conforming no matter what people think?

 - REKT: HEAD – A Monkees Masterpiece or an Unwatchable Mess? - November 28, 2018